Working from home – avoiding distractions!

 Keep distractions to a minimum

 Work somewhere where you won’t be disturbed.
 I had a vision of working from home with my babies playing at my feet while I could get on with my work – how wrong I was!
-My boys go to child care as they are definitely a distraction to my workplace!

 Don’t have your emails automatically go to your inbox where you’re pinged or notified every time an email comes in.
 Curiosity generally gets the better of us and we jump over to see what it’s all about, or quickly respond because it won’t take long.
 However, that’s distracting you from the task at hand.
 Turn off your notifications, or set your email program to manually download emails when you instruct it to.